 Donations to the Ad Astra Program may be made on behalf of any Canadian airman or airwoman who has served or is serving in Canada’s Air Force or an Allied Air Force, their spouse or others whom the Board of Directors deems appropriate.
 The donation required for a stone is $160.
 Upon receipt of the Ad Astra Stone application and payment, the Museum will issue a charitable income-tax receipt to the donor.
 A second, duplicate Ad Astra stone can be placed in the Airpark in another location of your choice, for an additional $100 donation.
 This second stone must be identical to the original stone and purchased at the same time.
 There is a $40 fee for any request to change the engraving due to error or omission on the part of the application.

-The deadline for purchasing stones to be dedicated in the 2018 ceremony is now past (July 15, 2018).
-Stones purchased after this date will be dedicated during the 2019 ceremony in September.
+The deadline for purchasing stones to be dedicated in the 2020 ceremony is July 15, 2020.
+Stones purchased after this date will be dedicated during the 2021 ceremony in September.

 Applications can be submitted by Mail or Fax to: